anoiaque/kanaveral/README.md

 ```

-Then in order to run just :
+Then in order to run just run at the same path where your kanaveral.rb is:

 	$ kanaveral -e production
 or

 	$ bundle exec kanaveral -e production

+**NOTES**

-**kanaveral command look for a file named kanaveral.rb at the path it is launched**
+- **kanaveral command look for a file named kanaveral.rb at the path it is launched**

+- *context* and *server* are ruby OpenStruct so, you are free to define what you need.
+But user, host, root and
+password are reserved.

 ## Development